TEOTWAWKI. If you’re serious about prepping, you already know what this acronym means.

 Watch an early episode of The Walking Dead, and you’ll know what I mean.

-Plan to travel on back roads, two-lane state highways, preferably in a vehicle with four-wheel drive capability.
+Plan to travel on back roads, and two-lane state highways, preferably in a vehicle with four-wheel drive capability.
 Always take the road less traveled if you take any road at all.

 It sounds like I’m telling you to stay put, right?
 Wrong.